JVHallam/kata_design_patterns/builders/README.md

 ----------------------------------------------------------

 # Prototype - Building off of things
+* This kata sucks - Come up with something better.
+    * Linq, prevents you from being stupid, because it's sooo good.
+    * If you cast an IEnumerable to a list at the wrong point, it will not be borked.

+## Setup
+* TestCase:
+    * Create the models directory
-* Create a testCase class
+    * Create a testCase model
         * bool A;
         * bool B;
         * bool C;
         * bool D;

-* Create a print function for this in main:
+* Print:
+    * Create the "Utility" Directory
+    * Create the Printer Class
+    * Print test case:
-    * prints : A : true, B : true, C : true, D : true
+        * A : true, B : true, C : true, D : true

+* TestCaseBuilder:
-* Create a testCase Builder class
+    * Create the "Builders" Directory
-    * A set for each of the above
+    * A "SetX" for each of the above
-    * A build
+    * A build method

+* Main:
     * Use the builder to create and print one:
         * A : true
         * B : false
         * C : true
         * D : false

+    * Print it

-# Creating permutations of all values
+## Creating permutations of all values
 * Foreach field in the test case
     * Foreach possible value
         * Create a new test case builder